szanara/brazilianportuguesener/README.md

 **Additional Notes:**
  - Most comments in the code are written in Brazilian Portuguese.
+ - The path on the notebooks/*-shot_*.ipynb are illustrative, you must to replace it.
 - If you use the code or datasets from this repository, please cite the following research paper:

 Souza, M., Monteiro, M., & Zanchettin, C. (2026).